brmatthy/Class-Imbalance-in-Active-Learning/README.md

 - [Greedy](src/greedy.ipynb): Implements the basic greedy batch policies and experiments with it.
 - [Batch fairness](src/batch_fairness.ipynb): Compares the fairness of the different batch algorithms.

-### Classes
+### Classification problem
-We also experimented with the amount of classes to discover their impact.
+We also experimented with the classification problem to determine the impact of the imbalanced data set itself.

+- [Skew](src/skew.ipynb): Compares the effect of different skews in the imbalance.
 - [Classes](src/classes.ipynb): Compares the balanced accuracy for different query strategies when using more or less classes.

 ### Real Data